AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 ![word representation](https://user-images.githubusercontent.com/46114095/134459818-7e858caa-7782-4a4b-92c3-b3f4c75ea11c.png)

-   Any Deep Learning model trains on a numeric features in N dimensional space.
-In order to perform a language modeling on text, a text must be transformed into the its vector representation so that machine learning or deep learning models can be used on the textual data.
+   Any Deep Learning model trains on a numeric features present in N dimensional space.
+In order to perform a language modeling on text, a text must be transformed into the its vector representation so that machine learning or deep learning models can be used on the text data.
 This process of converting a text to a vector is called the Vectorization.
-In this post I will discuss about the most widely used vectorization techiniques and intuition behind all those techniques.
+In this post, I will discuss about the most widely used vectorization techiniques and intuition behind all those techniques.
+So lets dive in!

 ## **Text Vectorization Techniques**